charlypg/charlypg.github.io/index.md

 subtitle: "Charly Pecqueux--Guézénec"
 ---

 Hi !
-My name is Charly Pecqueux--Guézénec (just call me Charly).
+My name is Charly Pecqueux--Guézénec.

 I am a **robotics enthousiast** and currently a student at **ENS Paris-Saclay**, in France, in the Electrical Engineering department.